-Do Corgis shed?
-Yes, they absolutely do!
-Both the Welsh Pembroke Corgis and Cardigan Corgis are double-coated pups, which means you can expect a fair amount of Corgi shedding if you welcome one into your home!
+Curious about how much Corgis shed?
+Both the Welsh Pembroke Corgis and Cardigan Corgis are double-coated pups, which means you can expect a fair amount of Corgi shedding if you welcome one into your home.
 Corgis are famous for leaving pieces of fur all over your clothes and furniture.
 However, don’t let that deter you from owning one unless you have a dog allergy.
 Their shedding can be managed with regular maintenance and grooming.

-The Cardigan & Welsh Pembroke Corgis are similar to each other, both originating from different locations in England.
+The Pembroke & Cardigan Welsh Corgis are similar to each other, both originating from different locations in the UK.
 They are smaller dogs but have thicker & shorter coats.
 Corgis can also have long hair.
 Their coats are double-coated, which means there’s a thinner layer of fur underneath their primary fur layer.
-Keeping on top of regular grooming can help alleviate shedding, which becomes more common during the winter and summer for double-coated breeds.

-Both Welsh Pembroke and Cardigan Corgis generally have medium length-coats.
+Both Welsh Pembroke and Cardigan Corgis generally have medium-length coats.
 They can also be slightly longer, depending on their genetics.
-Welsh Pembroke Corgis are the more likely of the two that will end up with long hair.
-As mentioned, Corgis have double-coats.
-This means that they have a thicker & coarse top layer of fur, with a softer dense second layer underneath.
+Welsh Pembroke Corgis are the more likely of the two to have long hair.
+A Corgis double coat means that they have a thicker and coarser top layer of fur, with a softer, dense second layer underneath.
 Double-coated dogs almost always shed more.
 Just ask any Labrador Retriever owner how much they shed.

 Both types of Corgis shed year-round.
 This means you’ll want to take several things into account when selecting a Corgi, including the color of their coats.
 The primary difference in coat color between the two is that the Cardigan can carry a brindle coat and a blue merle coat.
 The Welsh Pembroke will not.